bhaddacak/tipitaka-kit/README.md

 This project grew out of my attempt to utilize Tipiṭaka collections in `Pāli Platform 3` (PP3).
 A similar approach can be found in my former [CST-Kit](https://github.com/bhaddacak/cst-kit), which is the base of CSTR collection in the program.

-The target corpora here by now are the CST4 XML data and the BJT collection.
+The target corpora here by now are the CST4 XML data and the tipitaka.lk's BJT collection.
 The former has a better edited version at [Tipitaka.org XML](https://github.com/vipassanatech/tipitaka-xml) maintained by [Vipassana Research Institute](https://tipitaka.org).
 The latter has its web base maintained by [Path Nirvana Foundation](https://pathnirvana.org) at this [Github](https://github.com/pathnirvana/tipitaka.lk/tree/master/public/static/text).

 I will explain the process that I use to make these collections applicable to PP3 in a hope that anyone can do the job by himself/herself ahead of me when the corpora are updated.